-If your family is planning a trip of any length, please notify your child’s teacher in advance and also notify Becky or Lee-Ann in the school office.
-Independent study may be arranged for absences of duration between 5 and 15 days.
-For an absence longer than 15 days, special arrangements must be made with the principal in order to avoid having the student dis-enrolled from school.
+If your family is planning a trip of any length, please notify your child’s teacher in advance and also notify Becky Brewer or Lee-Ann Taylor in the school office.
+Independent study may be arranged for absences of duration between 5 and 20 days.
+For an absence longer than 20 days, special arrangements must be made with the principal in order to avoid having the student dis-enrolled from school.
 For planned absences less than 5 days, it may be possible to arrange for these days to be excused absences and therefore not result in the child being designated truant.
 In order for the absences to be excused, the student must have a good attendance record (95% to date of the request) and the appropriate request form needs to be submitted to the office.

 PAUSD Board Policies:

 Children should be at school by 8:00 a.m.
 Arriving after 8:00 into the classroom will be considered tardy.
 Teachers submit attendance online and if the teacher has already completed the daily attendance report while a child is not present, the student will need to go to the office upon arrival at school so the attendance report can be amended to “tardy” rather than “absent.”